peteroupc/html3dutil/doc/H3DU.MathUtil.md

 Indicates that a vector's rotation occurs as a yaw, then roll, then pitch, where the roll and pitch occur around the rotated object's new axes and not necessarily the original axes.

+<a name='H3DU.MathUtil.Num180DividedByPi'></a>
+### H3DU.MathUtil.Num180DividedByPi (constant)

+Closest approximation to 180 divided by pi, or the number of degrees in a radian.
+Multiply by this number to convert radians to degrees.

+Default Value: `57.29577951308232`

+<a name='H3DU.MathUtil.PiDividedBy180'></a>
+### H3DU.MathUtil.PiDividedBy180 (constant)

+Closest approximation to pi divided by 180, or the number of radians in a degree.
+Multiply by this number to convert degrees to radians.

+Default Value: `0.017453292519943295`

+<a name='H3DU.MathUtil.PiTimes2'></a>
+### H3DU.MathUtil.PiTimes2 (constant)

+Closest approximation to pi times 2, or a 360-degree turn in radians.

+Default Value: `6.283185307179586`

+<a name='H3DU.MathUtil.ToDegrees'></a>
+### H3DU.MathUtil.ToDegrees (constant)

+Closest approximation to 180 divided by pi, or the number of degrees in a radian.
+Multiply by this number to convert radians to degrees.

+<a name='H3DU.MathUtil.ToRadians'></a>
+### H3DU.MathUtil.ToRadians (constant)

+Closest approximation to pi divided by 180, or the number of radians in a degree.
+Multiply by this number to convert degrees to radians.

 <a name='H3DU.MathUtil.boxCenter'></a>
 ### (static) H3DU.MathUtil.boxCenter(box)